UniversalDataTool/udt-format/interfaces/composite.md

     {
       /* ... same information as samples ... */

-      // Expected output
+      // Expected annotation
-      "output": {
+      "annotation": {
-        // Each key is a fieldName, the output is the output from that interface "some_field_name": {/*... whatever output goes with the interface defined for this field ...*/}
+        // Each key is a fieldName, the annotation is the annotation from that interface "some_field_name": {/*... whatever annotation goes with the interface defined for this field ...*/}
       }
     }
   ]